Watts heroic clearance saves Rebels in final moments - Mississippi's Best Community Newspaper

 “You’re my hero Brody,” an ACCS player yelled on the sideline after the game.
 The Rebels win meant they have a chance to make the playoffs, or at least it gave them another chance to play in the playoffs.

 It is unknown if ACCS or Cathedral will play in the playoffs.
-Both teams are deadlocked on the breakers according to conversations ACCS head coach Jimmy Allgood and Cathedral head coach Dennis Hogue had after the game.
+Both teams are deadlocked on the tie breakers according to conversations ACCS head coach Jimmy Allgood and Cathedral head coach Dennis Hogue had after the game.

 ACCS Athletic Director Richy Spears explained to Allgood that the goal differentials were even because MAIS caps goals counting towards a differential at 5 per game for a team.
 According to the MAIS rulebook, Cathedral and ACCS would play each other in a play in game.